iL0g1c/ospreyclientgeofs/README.md

 ## Userscript manager
 1. Install Tampermonkey (Other userscripts managers work as well.)
 2. Create a new userscript.
-3. Paste in the code from lastest release.
-Check the releases page in this repository.
+3. Download the code from the releases page.
+4. Open OspreyClient_0.2.js, and paste the code into the new userscript.
-4. Say the userscript and enable it.
+5. Save the userscript and enable it.
-5. Run GeoFS.
+6. Run GeoFS.
 The hacks should appear on the screen automatically.

 ## Chrome Console
 1. Open Chrome Dev Console with Ctrl+Shift+J (If this doesn't work, it may be blocked by your organization)
-2. Download the latest release and paste it into the console.
+2. Download the code from the releases page.
+3. Open OspreyClient_0.2.js, and paste the code into the new userscript.
-3. Press enter.
+4. Press enter.
-4. You will have to do this every time you load the page.
+5. You will have to do this every time you reload the page.

 # Modules
 ## Flight Module
 ### Speed Hacks
-These currently only work in GeoFS 2.9.
-This hack works by increasing your aircrafts max RPMs.
+The hack allows you to modify your max RPMs of an aircraft.
-The default is 100%, but you can modify your RPMs anywhere from 0 to 100 percent.
+The default is 100%, but you can modify your RPMs anywhere from 0 to 1000 percent of the default max RPMs.
-You can do this by dragging the slider, or typing in a percentage into the text box.
+You can do this by dragging the slider, or typing in a percentage into the text box and pressing enter.
 This hack is FRP seeing that modifing your planes stats is FRP.

 ### Flight Ceiling
 To prevent aircraft from flying to space Xavier added a ZeroThrustAltitude.
-Once you reach this altitude, you will not be able to produce any thrust.
+Once you reach this altitude, your engine will not work.
 Edit your flight ceiling by typing in the new ceiling in feet into the box.
 This hack is FRP seeing that modifing your planes stats is FRP.

 ### Stealth
-This hack was produced by Fury.
+This hack was developed by Fury.
-Normally, you client shares your statistics like position to the server.
-This hack disables that feature, so when the server does not recieve your position from the client, it doesn't display you on other peoples nav screens.
+It hides you from other players map screens, while you are on, and its enabled. it doesn't display you on other peoples nav screens.
 This hack is FRP, since people will assume you logged off or tped.

 ## Combat Module